Docs / Agent & automation / MCP + Claude Code

 Your MCP client runs the crusader binary directly, so it has to be on the PATH the client sees.
 Confirm crusader mcp serve runs from a fresh terminal; if it does there but not in the client, point the config's command at the absolute path to the binary.

-The server starts but exposes no write tools
+The server starts but exposes no active tools

 That's expected on Free.
-Run crusader mcp tools (or crusader license status) to see your tier and which tools it exposes.
-Pro tools are present in the catalog but return requires_upgrade until you're on Hunter Pro or the 14-day trial.
+Run crusader mcp tools (or crusader license status) to see your tier and which tool families it exposes.
+Gated tools return requires_upgrade until you're on Hunter Pro or the 14-day trial.

 A tool call comes back { "ok": false, "code": "requires_upgrade" }

-The agent called a Hunter Pro tool on a Free license.
+The agent called a gated Hunter Pro tool on a Free license.
 This is a structured result, not an error — check the feature and required_tier fields.
-Either start the trial / upgrade, or have the agent stick to the read-only tool set.
+Either start the trial / upgrade, or have the agent stick to safe read-only project tools.

 The agent tried to connect over HTTP